Null-Space Filtering for Data-Free Continual Model Merging: Preserving Stability, Promoting Plasticity: Introduction

 In this paper, we introduce \methodshort{} (\methodlong{}), a novel framework for DFCMM that directly bridges data-level desiderata with parameter-space optimization.
-The key observation is that task vectors exhibit approximate alignment with representation subspaces, enabling structural surrogates for enforcing transparency and fidelity without data.
-To achieve transparency, a null-space projector filters out components of the new task vector overlapping with earlier subspaces, suppressing interfering activations.
-To achieve fidelity, a lightweight LoRA adapter performs projection-aware adaptation, optimized with a data-free surrogate loss: updates are constrained to remain consistent with previous tasks while introducing complementary signals along directions unique to the new task.
+The key observation is that task vectors exhibit approximate alignment with representation subspaces, enabling structural surrogates for enforcing stability and plasticity without data.
+To achieve stability, a null-space projector filters out components of the new task vector overlapping with earlier subspaces, suppressing interfering activations.
+To achieve plasticity, a lightweight LoRA adapter performs projection-aware adaptation, optimized with a data-free surrogate loss: updates are constrained to remain consistent with previous tasks while introducing complementary signals along directions unique to the new task.
 Finally, the projector, task vector, and adapter are fused back into the backbone in a layer-wise linear fashion, so updates are absorbed without extra parameters or inference cost.
 Theoretically, we provide guarantees of approximate subspace alignment, establishing a rigorous foundation for null-space filtering.
 Empirically, we demonstrate that \methodshort{} achieves state-of-the-art accuracy with minimal forgetting across both vision and NLP tasks.
 Compared to recent methods such as OPCM \citep{tang2025merging} and WUDI-Merging \citep{chengwhoever}, \methodshort{} improves average accuracy by 4–7\%, while substantially narrowing the gap to individual fine-tuning and reducing computation overhead.

-To summarize, our main contributions are as follows: \begin{itemize}[leftmargin=20pt] \item We formulate \textit{transparency} and \textit{fidelity} as two fundamental desiderata for data-free continual model merging, framing a new open challenge absent from prior work. \item We establish that task vectors exhibit approximate alignment with data representation subspaces, revealing a geometric property that explains how task vectors interact with representations. \item We propose \methodshort{}, a data-free continual model merging framework that combines null-space filtering with projection-aware adaptation to enforce both transparency and fidelity. \item Extensive experiments on vision and NLP benchmarks demonstrate that \methodshort{} achieves state-of-the-art performance, surpassing prior methods in accuracy while better resisting forgetting. \end{itemize}
+To summarize, our main contributions are as follows: \begin{itemize}[leftmargin=20pt] \item We establish that task vectors exhibit approximate alignment with data representation subspaces, revealing a geometric property that explains how task vectors interact with representations. \item We propose \methodshort{}, a data-free continual model merging framework that combines null-space filtering with projection-aware adaptation to enforce both stability and plasticity. \item Extensive experiments on vision and NLP benchmarks demonstrate that \methodshort{} achieves state-of-the-art performance, surpassing prior methods in accuracy while better resisting forgetting. \end{itemize}